How to Start an OnlyFans Agency (and Skip the Chatter Team)

 Option A, Build a human chatter team

-You hire, train, schedule, quality-check, and replace chatters.
+You hire, train, schedule, quality-check, and replace OnlyFans chatters.
 It is a proven model and large agencies run it, but it is an operations company in itself: management overhead grows with every creator, quality drifts across shifts and people, and turnover never stops.
 For a beginner with one or two creators, the per-creator labor load is brutal and the management burden lands entirely on you.

 Option B, Run an autonomous AI from day one

-Step 4, Map your real cost stack
+Step 4: Map your real OnlyFans agency cost stack

 The honest takeaway: the operating-model decision in Step 3 is not one line in this stack, it is the line that determines whether the stack ever nets positive at your creator count.